top of page

 Screen Shot 2024-02-26 at 3.27.11 PM.png

-Reconstructing community dynamics using the fossil record: Estimating body mass from fragmentary fossils
+Active Project: Reconstructing community dynamics using the fossil record: Estimating body mass from fragmentary fossils

 I am conducting an ongoing study of lepidosauromorphs, archosauromorphs, and temnospondyls to look for a predictive relationship between tooth crown height and body mass.
 The majority of the fossils we find in the field are isolated teeth, so being able to estimate the body mass of an animal based on a single tooth would greatly increase the amount of ecological data we can obtain from the vertebrate fossil record.

-Modeling community structure for reptile-dominated vertebrate communities
+Active Project: Modeling community structure for reptile-dominated vertebrate communities

 I am tracking the structure of a vertebrate community in the 14 million years preceeding a major extinction event (End Triassic Extinction) to look for stabilization or restructuring.